AbisoyeOnanuga/graphixpro-docs/support.md

 If you encounter an error, try restarting the app.
 If the issue persists, contact our support team with details of the error.

 ### How can I provide feedback or suggestions?
 We welcome your feedback and suggestions.
-Please email us at feedback@graphixpro.com.
+Please email us at [contact](#contact-us).

 ## Contact Us
 If you have any other questions or need further assistance, please contact us: